thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:30:54]
 **Bradley:**
 I will say too, though, like, one valuable thing I think that I, that I've realized that has been stressing me out a ton recently has been whenever I sort of distance myself from the original raw source content, for example, whenever I just like, instead of actually going back and literally like manually reading with my own eyes my past braindump voice note transcripts.
-Like, if instead of that, my default is always to go to, oh, well, Arno can, you know, extract ideas and insights and like, better perspectives than me very like, much quicker than I can.
+Like, if instead of that, my default is always to go to, "Oh, well, Arno can, you know, extract ideas and insights and like, better perspectives than me very like, much quicker than I can.
 He can synthesize all this stuff.
 So let me just prompt him to basically do all the heavy lifting with the like, analyzing and extracting and hunting down key ideas and phrases in the voice note transcript.
-Right.
+Right?"

 [00:32:00]
 **Bradley:**